alimpfard/nlp-lex/regex_flavour.md

 10. Capture groups (indexing only)

     + `(...)` is a capture group and its index is the number of open-parens since the beginning of the regexp (unique)
+    + `(?|...)` branch reset group: all alternative captures inside this group will start with the same group index
+    + `(?#...)` inline comment: text inside this 'group' is ignored by the engine (the starting paren still increments the next capture index)

 11. Embedded Rule Actions (WIP)
     + Appears as an escaped entity `\E{...}`, and acts on its own
     + Is run after the subexpression before it is successfully matched